clustermin/fastcron/src/content/blog/priority-level.md

 However, having several team members and groups makes it increasingly complicated.

-In order to simplify the item categorization, FastCron now supports **Priority**.
+To simplify the item categorization, FastCron now supports **Priority**.

 There are 3 priority levels: **Normal**, **High**, and **Higher**.
 You may use them for your **test**, **staging**, and **production** environment.